-Wild Salmon Center was founded in 1992 by a man who wanted to understand the mysteries of some of the Pacific’s most storied and productive salmon streams, before they were gone.
-Pete Soverel, avid fly-fisherman and former Navy captain, knew some of the greatest salmon and steelhead rivers lay in the Russian Far East, off limits to Westerners and Russians alike for more than a generation.
+Wild Salmon Center was founded in 1992 by avid fly-fishermen Pete Soverel and Tom Pero.
+Former Navy captain Pete Soverel wanted to understand the mysteries of some of the Pacific’s most storied and productive salmon streams, before they were gone.
+He knew some of the greatest salmon and steelhead rivers lay in the Russian Far East, but they were off limits to Westerners and Russians alike for more than a generation.
 In 1994, he began searching them out by organizing expeditions with scientists and fishermen to the rivers of Kamchatka, a sparsely populated 800-mile-long peninsula that had hosted former Soviet navy and air force installations.

 Protecting a river system before it’s broken is a far cheaper and simpler strategy than trying to rebuild a river after it has been degraded.